 11. They lacked metallurgy for warfare

-In terms of military technology, the peoples of the Mexico region were a long way from the Europeans at the time – they had not developed either bronze or iron for weaponry and most metalwork was for jewelry or small ornaments.
+In terms of military technology, the peoples of the Mexico region were a long way from the Europeans at the time – they had not developed either bronze or iron for widespread battle use and most metalwork was for jewellery or small ornaments.

 12. …and pack animals for building